 The Art of Clicking

-Let’s suppose we are searching for “best temporary tattoos” on Google.
+We are going to search for “best temporary tattoos” on Google.

 Tattly is an online store that sells temporary tattoos and is powered by Shopify.
 They also happen to rank as number six on the first page of search results for “best temporary tattoos.”